 N8 HPC offers a high performance computing facility which is shared between the ‘N8’ group of universities.

 Find out more on the N8 HPC website.

-Our School uses the Manchester X-ray Imaging Facility (MXIF), which includes a suite of 10 world-class complementary non-destructive 3D X-ray imaging instruments.
+Our Department uses the Manchester X-ray Imaging Facility (MXIF), which includes a suite of 10 world-class complementary non-destructive 3D X-ray imaging instruments.

 Find out more on the MXIF website.